Kitemaggwa-Shafic/afro_django/README.md

 ## Contributing

-This is a demo class DTL project
+This is a Refactory Python Cohort demo class DTL project